Culture of Strategy Execution Excellence: How to Build It

 2. Ensure Leaders Model the Way

-• Consistent and transparent communication
+— Consistent and transparent communication.

-• Decisions aligned with strategic priorities
+— Decisions aligned with stated priorities.

-3. Embed Strategy in Daily Operations
+3. Embed Strategy Into Daily Operations

 The Bottom Line